|

 responding to deep, intuitive feelings, David Jevons and Ann Toye married in

 Old Greenwich, Connecticut, in the USA, on March 27th 1970.
-This ceremony marked the beginning of
+This ceremony marked the beginning of their

-them by Master Light in their marriage blessing.
-Ramala was the name, the spiritual umbrella, under which they
+Ramala was the name, the spiritual umbrella, under which they chose to

-days all the teachings were published anonymously.
 Ramala is not the source of the teachings.
 It is only the name of the organisation

 that is responsible for disseminating the teachings.
 Only a few months after their marriage David and Ann began to channel spiritual teachings received from a higher plane of consciousness.
 The Ramala Teachings, as they became to be known, were at first circulated only amongst close friends, but soon they began to arouse a wider interest.
 Leaflets and booklets were then produced, leading to the publication in 1978 of their first book The Revelation of Ramala.
 Due to popular demand, a second book, The Wisdom of Ramala, was published in 1986, followed by a third book, The Vision of Ramala, in 1991.
 These books have also been published in the German, Dutch, French, Spanish and Danish languages and have gained wide acceptance all over the world.
 It is said that the test of a good book is whether or not it still has appeal after ten years, i.e. to the next generation.
-The Ramala trilogy has been reprinted several times, is still in print and is in demand all over the world today and is transforming the lives of spiritual seekers twenty years after the first book was published.
+The Ramala trilogy has been reprinted several times, is still in demand today and is transforming the lives of spiritual seekers thirty years after the first book was published.
 Why have the Ramala Teachings struck a chord in so many people?
 A glance inside any one of the books will reveal the answer.
 There you will find a simplicity of language rare in esoteric books.
 The mystical, the cosmical, the spiritual, the everyday problems of life are all embraced in terms which both the established seeker and the beginner will be able to understand.
 The Ramala teachings give a clear explanation of the reality of life on the Earth, of the divine forces that overshadow our lives and of the evolutionary path on which Humanity is set.
 They also offer valuable insights on the current state of the world and warn of the trials and tribulations that will almost inevitably occur if Humanity does not change its ways.
 Some of the Ramala prophecies have already come to pass.
 In the early days David and Ann Jevons used to disseminate the Ramala Teachings by post from their home in England under the name of The Ramala Society.
 However, as their readership expanded rapidly and as the desire for a personal contact with the channels began to manifest, it became obvious that they had to change their modus operandi.
 So in 1975 they moved to Glastonbury, Somerset, in England, the ancient Isle of Avalon, where they bought the old manor house known as Chalice Hill House.
 The Ramala Society put down its roots in this sacred place and became The Ramala Centre.
 During the next 22 years countless numbers of spiritual seekers walked through its front door to make contact with the channels of the Ramala Teachings and to obtain a better understanding of their message for Humanity.
 Regular meditations, channellings and counselling sessions were held.
 Seminars and workshops were given.
 David and Ann travelled extensively all over the world, from Alaska to Australia, from Antigua to The Netherlands, talking about their spiritual understandings.
 They operated Chalice Hill House as a spiritual retreat centre, a place of pilgrimage, and became accustomed to welcoming over 5,000 visitors a year.
 They created and led a small community of like-minded people to help run the centre and to demonstrate the right practice of the Ramala Teachings.
 All of this took place whilst they were fulfilling their normal physical duties, Ann as the mother of three children and David as an airline pilot with British Airways.
 In 1989 the channelling process

 stopped after almost twenty years of continuous communication.
 The Ramala teachers gave two reasons for